styly-dev/STYLY-Image-Tracking-Sample/README.md

 4. Red or Blue or Yellow cubes will appear on target images.

 ## Known issue
-* Progress window is remain after build.
-  * This bug will be fix by feature update of unity poly spatial.
 * Content built on Windows does not track images
 * We need force quitting app when we want to replace tracking images.
 * We need force quitting app when switch to another content with image tracking from a content with image tracking.